The earlier you seek treatment for

 treatment of OCD can reduce symptoms and reduce the disruption the illness can

 create in your life.
-Unfortunately, research shows that most people see an
+Unfortunately, most people see several health professionals and spend years seeking

-treatment for OCD before they are correctly diagnosed.4 Their diagnoses are complicated by their being embarrassed or
+treatment for OCD before they are correctly diagnosed.
+Their diagnoses are complicated by their being embarrassed or

 secretive about their symptoms and by other conditions they may have along with